jlevy/og-equity-compensation/README.md

 lawyer, tax professional, or other compensation expert before making significant decisions.

-Does that make reading about these details a waste of time?
+Does that make reading through these details a waste of time?
 Not at all.
 Important decisions rarely should or can be blindly delegated.
 This Guide *complements but does not replace* the advice you get from professionals.
 Working with the support of a professional can help you make better decisions when you